Azure/bicep-registry-modules/avm/ptn/network/private-link-private-dns-zones/README.md

 </details>
 <p>

-### Example 2: _Using all module parameters_
+### Example 2: _Using large parameter set_

-This instance deploys the module with all its parameters provided, if any.
+This instance deploys the module with most of its features enabled.

 <details>